-Nowadays, people talking of responsive web design.
+Nowadays, people talking about responsive web design.
 Firstly, what is responsive web design?
 For each and every screen size, it is pretty difficult and not feasible to create a separate version.
-As a result, visitors will stop using the websites which will not support their devices.
-So, if there any alternate option to overcome this concern?
-Yes, answer to this question is Responsive Web Design, which this article is going to address for web designers.
+As a result, visitors will stop using websites that will not support their devices.
+So, is there any alternate option to overcome this concern?
+Yes, the answer to this question is Responsive Web Design, which this article is going to address for web designers.

 Responsive web design is an approach, whereby, a designer makes web pages render well on a variety of devices with different screen sizes.
-Depending on type of device, it is being viewed as a common design which renders well for all screen resolutions varying from a large size desktop monitor to small sized Smartphone/tablets screens.
+Depending on the type of device, it is being viewed as a common design that renders well for all screen resolutions varying from a large-size desktop monitor to small-sized Smartphone/tablet screens.

 What is Responsive Design?

-Responsive Web Design (RWD) is an approach, which allows the design and code to respond to the user device screen.
-Whether you are looking at a tiny 4 inch screen, your 10 inch tablet or even on 40 inch large display, it gives usersan optimal viewing experience.
+Responsive Web Design (RWD) is an approach, which allows the design and code to respond to the user’s device screen.
+Whether you are looking at a tiny 4-inch screen, your 10-inch tablet, or even a 40-inch large display, it gives users an optimal viewing experience.

-For UI/UX designer, the goal is to provide a seamless viewing experience of a website across different screen sizes.
-Designer can achieve perfect responsive website by the utilization of flexible images, fluid grids and CSS styling.
+For UI/UX designers, the goal is to provide a seamless viewing experience of a website across different screen sizes.
+Designers can achieve a perfectly responsive website by the utilization of flexible images, fluid grids, and CSS styling.
 This renders the website smoothly on all screens with various browser widths with good performance.

 Why is responsive design so important?

-So, looking further to the mobiles users it has become vital to invest in a responsive web design.
-Looking to growth in technology and neck-to-neck competition, every business needs a website which works perfectly on different screen sizes.
+So, looking further into mobile users it has become vital to invest in a responsive web design.
+Looking to growth in technology and neck-to-neck competition, every business needs a website that works perfectly on different screen sizes.

-In regard to responsive web design, Google has already begun rewarding the sites which are fully optimised for the mobile platforms.
-Search results are also based on mobile friendliness ranking benchmark.
-Giving importance to search engine business, is adapting the responsive design technology.
+In regard to responsive web design, Google has already begun rewarding sites which are fully optimized for mobile platforms.
+Search results are also based on a mobile-friendliness ranking benchmark.
+Giving importance to search engine business, is adapting responsive design technology.

-Recently Google has announced that they are migrating the sites, which are following best practise in mobile-first indexing.
-At first Google crawled and indexed the desktop version of website at top, but soon it brought notice to them as mobile users are having problem in using the sites.
-Basically Mobile-first indexing means Google now primarily crawls index and rank the mobile version of the website.
+Recently Google has announced that they are migrating the sites, which are following best practices in mobile-first indexing.
+At first, Google crawled and indexed the desktop version of the website at the top, but soon it brought notice to them as mobile users are having problems using the sites.
+Basically, Mobile-first indexing means Google now primarily crawls index, and ranks the mobile version of the website.
 As a result, it has helped not only to have a responsive web design but also a rich mobile design of your website.